ceardach/dbscripts/README.txt

 serves as a starting point to compare with so the difference between an addition and a subtraction can be tracked.

-This script assumes that production database will only track content and users.
+This script assumes the production database will only track content and users.
 Other changes made and stored in the production database will be lost.
-Additionally, users and user data is not preserved in development after a merge.
+Additionally, user data is not preserved in development after a merge.

 Manually, the developer will first bring the merged and production databases to have the same structure as the development database (for the data we're concerned